freecityhacks/fch-docs/GOVERNANCE.md

 2. The project's documentation pages will be tagged as "archived".
 A project may be completed, i.e.,  it has achieved its goals and/or fulfilled its charter, in which case it is tagged as "completed" and "archived".
 3. The project or team page on the official platform will be moved into an "Archive" or "Completed" section.

-In cases where the project has delivered code into other Free City Hacks projects, the code will be:
+In cases where the project has delivered code into other Yonder Hacks projects, the code will be:

 - Deprecated at the point where the project is archived, and
 - The project which now contains the archived code can (but does not have to) remove the code in a subsequent release (it should however give users sufficient time to adapt)